-In their report dated 27th May 2016 (the report), Dron & Wright confirmed that, for the whole of the LFEPA operational portfolio, Existing Use Value (EUV) has been adopted.
+In their report, Dron & Wright confirmed that, for the whole of the LFEPA operational portfolio, Existing Use Value (EUV) has been adopted.
 For specialised operational properties, a Depreciated Replacement Cost (DRC) methodology has been used.
 Non-specialised operational properties have been valued by reference to sales comparisons and market variables.
+Special assumptions have been made to disregard the leases which are linked to commercial contracts between LFEPA and third parties, in the case of the PFI properties (with Blue3) and Ruislip Workshops (with Babcock).
+Properties which are held for sale have been valued adopting Market Value, based on sales comparisons and market variables.
 The EUVs may be different to the prices which would have been obtainable in the open market for LFEPA's interests in the properties, if they had been declared surplus to LFEPA's operational requirements, at the valuation date.